teambit/docs/docs/main-concepts/13-workspace-ui.md

 ![](https://res.cloudinary.com/blog-assets/image/upload/v1595377690/props_screenshot_vuv0px.png)

-* The _abstract_ and _tags_, located under the component title are set in the component's `*.doc.tsx` file using the 'abstract' and 'tags' variables.
+* The _abstract_ and _tags_, located under the component title are set automatically by Bit but can be overridden by using the 'abstract' and 'tags' variables, in the component's `*.doc.tsx` file.
 Setting these attributes using code means you can generate them in any way you choose.

 For example, to set them manually: